 I have a strong research interest in methodology research in relation to how to conduct research with palliative care patients who are a vulnerable group.
 I was the co-lead for the methodology theme for the Cancer Experiences collaborative (CECo) where I developed an interest in recruitment issues in palliative care research.
 I was also the senior research fellow on a project to develop guidelines on conducting research in palliative care through a grant from the MRC called MORECare.
 MORECare guidance develops the MRC guidance on complex interventions with a focus on palliative care.
 Work on how to manage missing data resulted in specific guidance which has been developed through Marie Curie and is ongoing.
 Gate keeping practices by staff and relatives in hospices can prevent patients being asked to join research studies which can lead to issues in recruitment.
 This work formed part of a report commissioned by Help the Hospices looking at the role of research in hospices resulting in the provocative title - Can Hospices afford NOT to be involved in research?

-I am a senior lecturer in the International Observatory on End of Life Care within the Faculty of Health and Medicine.
+I am a Professor and Co-Director in the International Observatory on End of Life Care within the Faculty of Health and Medicine.
 I teach on the different Blended Learning PhDs on systematic reviews and co-edited a book specifically to guide post graduate students Aveyard, H., Payne, S. A., & Preston, N. J. (2016).
 A post-graduate's guide to doing a literature review in health and social care.
 Oxford University Press.
 I have a number of PhD students through the PhD in Palliative Care blended learning course plus traditional PhD students too.
 I also teach on the undergraduate biological and life sciences where I am the module leader for BIOL 134 Biomedicine and Society.

 I am the Director of Post Graduate Studies for the Division of Health Research.